Gashouse Gang: Overview

 The 1934 team featured five regulars who hit at least .300, a 30-game winner in Dizzy Dean (the last National League pitcher to win 30 games in a single season, and the last pitcher in Major League Baseball to do so until Denny McLain accomplished the feat for the Detroit Tigers), and four All-Stars, including player-manager Frisch.
 Not among the All-Stars was Collins, the first baseman who led the team in sixteen offensive categories with stats like a .333 batting average, a .615 slugging percentage, 35 home runs, and 128 runs batted in.
-The following year was historic for the Cardinals, as they went 101–53 for their first 100-win season ever, winning the pennant by thirteen games, with Bill Hallahan saving Game 7 to beat Philadelphia.
-The two following seasons saw them finish sixth and fifth before Street was replaced by Frankie Frisch midway through the 1933 season.
-The 1934 team would receive the nickname that stuck that year, which saw Dizzy Dean won thirty games to go alongside player-manager Frisch and other perennial stars.
+The following year was historic for the Cardinals, who went 101–53 for their first 100-win season ever, winning the pennant by thirteen games, with Bill Hallahan saving Game 7 to beat Philadelphia in the 1931 World Series.
+In the next two seasons, they finished sixth and fifth before Street was replaced by Frankie Frisch midway through the 1933 season.
+The 1934 team received the nickname that stuck.
+Dizzy Dean won thirty games, playing alongside player-manager Frisch and other perennial stars.
 In the 1934 World Series, the Cards and Tigers split the first two games in Detroit, and the Tigers took two of the next three in St. Louis.
 St. Louis proceeded to win the next two, including an 11–0 embarrassment of the Tigers in Detroit to win the Series.
-The stars for the Cards were Medwick, who had a .379 batting average with one of St. Louis's two home runs and a series-high five RBI, and the Dean Brothers, who combined for all four of the team's wins with 28 strikeouts and a 1.43 earned run average.
+The stars for the Cards were Medwick, who had a .379 batting average with one of St. Louis's two home runs and a series-high five RBI, and the Dean brothers, who combined for all four of the team's wins with 28 strikeouts and a 1.43 earned run average.

 Aftermath and legacy

-While the next couple of years would see the Cardinals play well to their competition, they finished 2nd place four times in the next seven seasons with no pennants.
-It was a new generation of players alongside the return of Southworth as manager in 1940 that saw the Cardinals rise back up to champions, as they won three World Series titles in five seasons from 1942 to 1946.
-From the teams of 1926 to 1934, fourteen total individuals who played or managed the Cardinals would receive induction into the National Baseball Hall of Fame and Museum: Rogers Hornsby, Grover Cleveland Alexander, Jim Bottomley, Chick Hafey, Jesse Haines, Billy Southworth, Dizzy Dean, Leo Durocher, Frankie Frisch, Joe Medwick, Dazzy Vance, Bill McKechnie, Rabbit Maranville, and Burleigh Grimes.
-Branch Rickey, the Cards’ general manager was also inducted.
+The Cardinals finished in second place four times in the next seven seasons with no pennants.
+With a new generation of players and the return of Southworth as manager in 1940, the Cardinals won three World Series titles in five seasons from 1942 to 1946.
+From the teams of 1926 to 1934, fourteen total individuals who played or managed the Cardinals were inducted into the National Baseball Hall of Fame and Museum: Rogers Hornsby, Grover Cleveland Alexander, Jim Bottomley, Chick Hafey, Jesse Haines, Billy Southworth, Dizzy Dean, Leo Durocher, Frankie Frisch, Joe Medwick, Dazzy Vance, Bill McKechnie, Rabbit Maranville, and Burleigh Grimes.
+Branch Rickey, the Cards’ general manager, was also inducted.